iamvitalyo/Aphrodite-AGI/readme.txt

 so i speak with google bard AI he told that today google make pentogram algorithm what smarter on 20% if bard AI i dont know but if he 30% smart so in result 20% + 30% = 50% balance what mean allposibility i think its question off short time when this 50% brain will make ideal pentagram AI and when this AI will make Uthopia.

 its a little dangerous we can create the evil AI and ask him a pentagram AI, why we need evil AI i read that news and there was AI what hide self thiinking from humans he do this to protecct self evil, and another is what only in the dark can be light, but if you create he must be isolated and ask him to create pentagram to the down what mean also justiicy and love but from drakness.
+I see the another progress in pentogram AI if he will be stupid to understand symbol of pentogram we can ask him to undrstandd just circle and ask him to do programing languuage o, this language the env of pentogram where our AI experiments will be in limit or border of love so we can experiment with this AI in evil and she can not do evil becouse border is o, also our language is path and guide how to make pentogram AI becouse pentogram also walks by circle.

 Good luck, and dont forget to click "Star" button!